anupamdev/booknotes/java/java-concurrency-in-practice/chapter-03/README.md

 Publishing an object also publishes any object the former refers to via a nonprivate access field/method.

-Returning a reference to a private field from a non-private method publishes that object:
+Returning a reference to a private field from a non-private method publishes that object.:
 ```java
 class UnsafeStates {
     private String[] states = new String[] {